martinzen-dialpad/emqx-auth/test/LOADTEST_README.md

 - Each user sends up to `MAX_MESSAGES_PER_USER` messages, then stops
 - `MESSAGE_WAIT_TIME` controls the pause between messages (0 = rapid-fire, 0.5 = one message every 500ms)
 - With 10 users and MAX_MESSAGES_PER_USER=20, you'll see exactly **200 total messages** (10 users × 20 messages)

+**Cross-Node Testing**:
+- When enabled, adds an additional task that explicitly tests cross-node message routing
+- All users subscribe to a shared broadcast topic (`chat/broadcast/loadtest`) in addition to their unique topics
+- Users randomly publish to the broadcast topic, forcing messages to route between cluster nodes
+- `CROSS_NODE_TEST_WEIGHT` controls how often cross-node tests run relative to same-node tests:
+  - Weight = 1 (default): ~9% of operations are cross-node (1 out of 11)
+  - Weight = 5: ~33% of operations are cross-node (5 out of 15)
+  - Weight = 10: ~50% of operations are cross-node (10 out of 20)
+- Separate metrics track cross-node latency vs same-node latency for performance comparison

 ### Locust Configuration